SampathKumarKolichalam/Demo-Repo/README.md

 # Demo-Repo
 This is demo repo for practise.
 <br>
-It is created by Sampath Kumar.
+It is created by Sampath Kumar Kolichalam.